-Another area to be worked upon is related to the graph scalability.
+Another area to be worked upon is related to the graph visualization scalability.
 Depending on the game style, a game session might take several hours to complete, or even days in case of RPGs.
 This makes the size of the provenance graph to be overwhelming to the user, even when removing unnecessary information during the generation of the game flow log to reduce the log size.
 One way to avoid such situations is to show the provenance graph with some filters selected instead of its full extension.
 For example, before showing the graph to the user, it is possible to use collapses to reduce the graph’s size.
 Combats can be identified and collapsed into a single vertex for each instance.
 Places visited in the game can also be collapsed into a single vertex, containing all interactions made in that location, even combats.
 It is also possible to have collapses inside collapses.
 In this case, a collapsed combat inside a collapsed area visited by the player may contain other actions aside from the combat, such as interactions with the ambient.
 This gives an impression of a map from the player’s journey, showing vertices for each location visited by the player, while allowing the player to expand only the situations he desires to analyze.
 It is similar to google maps, where it shows the entire world and allows the user to zoom into specific locations.
 However in this case, it shows instances of the journey taken by the player.

 It is also possible to go beyond that by using automatic inferences algorithms.
-Instead of collapsing all combats and locations, inference algorithms can decide which combats or locations were not relevant to the story, or had no noticeable impact in the player’s journey, while keeping important events visible to the player.
+Instead of collapsing all combats and locations, inference algorithms could decide which combats or locations were not relevant to the story, or had no noticeable impact in the player’s journey, while keeping important events visible to the player.
 This is possible because provenance is analyzed from the present to the past.
-This way, combats’ outcomes are known and can be used to decide if it they are relevant or not.
-If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one vertex representing the combat with the enemy.
+This way, combats’ outcomes are known and can be used to decide if they are relevant or not.
+If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one vertex, representing the combat with the enemy.
 However, if the combat was challenging or the player lost, it is interesting to display all actions in it for analysis, allowing the player to identify important facts that influenced the combat outcome.

-Although the proposed approach was used for assisting players to understand game events, it can also be used to open new researches in the field of behavior patterns data mining, gameplay design, detecting gameplay issues, and adjusting gameplay features.
-It might also be possible to modify the proposed approach to use in artificial intelligence (AI) algorithms.
-The AI would gather gameplay information, according to its perception limitations (if any), and analyze the provenance of the information in order to improve its performance and adapt through past experiences.
+Although the proposed approach was used for assisting players to understand game events, it can also be used to open new researches in the field of behavior patterns data mining, gameplay design, detection of gameplay issues, and adjustment of gameplay features.
+It might also be possible to modify the proposed approach to use artificial intelligence algorithms.
+These algorithms would gather gameplay information, according to its perception limitations (if any), and analyze the provenance of the information in order to improve its performance and adapt through experiences.

 References